Jamessks/companies_and_you/README.md

     or just download it as a zip file and place it in the directory of your choice.

-2. **Project root**: CD to the root directory of the project with a terminal of your choice (I used WSL2 terminal)
+2. **Project root**: CD to the root directory of the project with a terminal of your choice

 3. `cp .env.example .env `